-Surgeon, educator and innovator Rafael Grossmann is hailed as a “healthcare futurist” by many in the both tech world and the healthcare world.
+Surgeon, educator, and innovator Rafael Grossmann is hailed as a “healthcare futurist” by many in the tech and healthcare worlds.
 For nearly two decades, he has been on the cutting edge of adapting the latest technological gadgets and software to medicine.
 Grossmann was the first doctor to use Google Glass during live surgery back in 2013, and among the first to recognize FaceTime as a gateway to telehealth.
 He was also one of the first clinicians to go through Singularity University’s week-long program in Exponential Medicine, exploring how breakthrough new technologies could converge with medicine to make an impact in healthcare.
 It just so happens that Eko co-founder, Connor Landgraf, was at the Exponential Medicine conference too, debuting an early prototype of the company’s flagship digital stethoscope.

 “I thought, ‘this is great,’” Grossmann recalled.
 “The stethoscope is something that hasn't changed in decades, hundreds of years maybe.
 I started using the Eko stethoscope and got hooked.
 Then it started getting better and better, to what Eko is now, which is radically good.”

 Grossmann has so many Eko products from over the years, the devices would fill a tabletop, he said, essentially showing the evolution from Eko’s first digital stethoscope to the new CORE and DUO.
 Today, under the stress of COVID-19 exposure for both clinicians and patients, Grossmann especially appreciates Eko’s wireless capabilities.